 LG Display, based in Korea, is one of the world's largest display makers.
 LGD produces screens for TVs, laptops and mobile devices.

-LG Display's high-end TV technology of choice is WRGB OLED, but the company announced in 2018 that it is also developing Micro-LED TV technology.
+LG Display's high-end TV technology of choice is WRGB OLED, but the company announced in 2018 that it is also developing Micro-LED TV technology, and in 2020 the company launched its MAGNIT range of tiled MicroLED TVs.

 The latest LG MicroLED news: